 Dr. Junker is a professor in the School of Linguistics and Language Studies.
 She is cross-appointed to the Cognitive Science Institute and the French Department.
-Her research interests include: language documentation with a specialization in Aboriginal languages (East Cree, Innu, and the Algonquian language family in general), information and communication technologies for language preservation, general linguistics, lexicography, cognitive semantics, cross-cultural communication, participatory action research, and French.
+Her research interests include: language documentation with a specialization in Indigenous languages (East Cree, Innu, and the Algonquian language family in general), information and communication technologies for language preservation, general linguistics, lexicography, cognitive semantics, cross-cultural communication, participatory action research, and French.

 Dr. Junker’s current funded projects include:

 - A dictionary for the Atikamekw language spoken in Quebec